Marak/ayyo-wars/lib/Geoffrey/ReadMe.md

 ### `Behavior.create()`

-Called once when the Behavior is first applied to the "Thing".
+Called once when the Behavior is first applied to the `Thing`.

 ### `Behavior.update()`